Ichaelus/Github-Classifier/Documentation/Documentation.md

 The repositories presented to the user were almost exclusively edge-cases.
 On the one hand that was beneficial but in order for most of our classifiers to work correctly we needed a large amount of samples with clear and easy to interpret features to confirm assumptions about correlation between features.
-We partly tackled this problem by adjusting the parameters which determine when a classification made is assumed to be confident/unsure.
+We partly tackled this problem by adjusting the parameters which determine when a classification is assumed to be confident/unsure.

-Weiterhin entschieden wir uns später noch Active Learning einzusetzen.
-Dies ermöglichte uns aus unserem Pool an ungelabelten Daten (etwa 30000 Repositories), die Samples herauszusuchen, die besonders interessant für das Trainieren wären.
-Dafür entschieden wir uns auf 2 Modi zu setzen.
-Einmal wird aus dem Pool ein zufälliges Repository entnommen, falls die Klassifizierer sich unsicher mit der Einschätzung dieses sind, wird der Benutzer befragt.
+To create the optimal feature vector every team member compiled a list of possible features (see Discussion/Feature Vector Ideas).
-Im anderen Modus darf sich reihum ein Klassifizierer ein Sample aus dem Pool herauspicken, bei dem er sich nach einer Formel (mehrere zur Auswahl) am Unsichersten ist, und erhält auch wieder vom Benutzer eine Einordnung des Samples in die Klassen.
+We then discussed every proposal and added further ones.
-Durch Active Learning ordnet man aber nach unserer Empfindung hauptsächlich Repos eine Klasse zu, die zwischen den Klassen stehen.
-Ein gutes Trainingsset stellten wir fest, braucht aber auch eine große Anzahl an Repos, die sich fast 100-prozentig der jeweiligen Klasse zuordnen lassen, sodass wir die Parameter um ein Repo vorgelegt zu bekommen dafür anpassten.
+It's notable that the features considered most important by us at first where almost exclusively text based.

-Für die Entscheidung welche Features genutzt werden sollten, erstellte jeder zunächst einen Featurevektor (siehe Discussion/Feature Vector Ideas), sodass wir eine gute Diskussionengrundlage hatten.
+Readme, description, foldernames, filenames, authorname and more.
+Unfortunatley we had to limit the access of our models to the folder and filenames of only the first layer in a repository's folder-structure.
+This was due to the previously mention API-Call limit.
-Als erste konventionelle Features kristallisierten sich die textuellen Daten heraus, darunter: Readme, Kurzbeschreibung, Ordnernamen, Dateinamen, Autorname.
-Bei Ordner und Dateien mussten wir wegen des API-Call Limits uns auf die oberste Ebene beschränken.
-In Diskussionen einigten wir uns auch der Verlockung durch festgelegte Schlüsselwörter zu widerstehen, Mustererkennung sollte dem Klassifizierer überlassen bleiben.
+"In Diskussionen einigten wir uns auch der Verlockung durch festgelegte Schlüsselwörter zu widerstehen, Mustererkennung sollte dem Klassifizierer überlassen bleiben." # Soll das hier rein?
-Neben den sprachabhängigen Features fanden wir auch Features der Projektstruktur: Hauptprogrammiersprache, vorkommende Programmiersprachen, Ordnertiefe, Anzahl Commits, durchschnittliche Commitlänge, Anzahl Branches, hat Downloads, Ordneranzahl, Dateianzahl und weitere.
-Später kam noch die durchschnittliche Levenshtein Distanz sowohl zwischen Ordner als auch Files dazu, weil uns auffiel, dass wir bis jetzt noch nicht berücksichtigt hatten, dass bei DOCS oder HW Ordner/Filenamen meist oftmals ähnlich sind.
+In these discussion we discovered many features we first neglected: used programming languages (with a possible emphasis on the main language), depth of the folder-structure, commit count, average commit-length, branch count, whether a download of the repository is allowed, folder-count, number of files and more.
+Later we additionally implemented the average Levenshtein distance between folder and filenames.
+This was done due to a lack of any feature that can give us valuable information despite the fact that many DOCS or HW folder-/filenames are often similar.

 ### Discussions about Class Descriptions